sumitvekariya/useSolana/learn/introduction/01_overview.md

 ---
 name: Overview
-description: This starter module gets you up and running with the learning modules of useWeb3.
+description: This starter module gets you up and running with the learning modules of useSolana.
 type: learn
 ---

-useWeb3 Learn is a free, fun and engaging way to learn more about Web3, its projects and their communities.
+useSolana Learn is a free, fun and engaging way to learn more about Solana, its projects and their communities.

 _Learn by doing and level up your skills with fresh challenges._